ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 ## DDEV v1.23.2

-We think we have worked around the majority of these cases in DDEV v1.23.2, see the next section.
+We think we have worked around the majority of these cases in DDEV v1.23.2.
+See the [next section](#what-has-ddev-done-to-mitigate-the-damage-inv1232).

-But:
+However, be aware:

 * If your server is running MySQL and your local is running MariaDB, you'll want to start using MySQL.
 For example, `ddev debug migrate-database mysql:5.7`.
 * If your server is running MariaDB and gets updated to have the new dump format, and you do a `ddev pull` or similar download of the dump file, you'll want to make sure you're using DDEV v1.23.2 and a matching database version.